f-i/Spherical_Path_Comparison/README.md

 always the 1st seg.
-However, after seeing the calculated results we realized that the definition of the difference between each seg and the 1st seg is far more complicated than expected in terms of spherical surface geometry, especially for those seg far from the 1st seg.
+However, after seeing the calculated results we realized that the definition of the difference between each seg and the 1st seg is far more complicated than expected in terms of spherical surface geometry, particularly for those seg far from the 1st seg.
 Because of this complexity, another disadvantage of this function is its long calculating time, which is about 5 times of the time the presently used solution (spa_angpre_len_dif) consumes.
 The calculation for seg angle difference in the function